graffic/javiergr/javiergr/blog/2014/02/python-green-threads-fibers-golang.md

 		fmt.Println(<-leftmost)
 	}

 The *second* example adds `IO` to the mix.
 It watches the output of two tail commands and prints their output.
+Again the *goroutines* just block waiting for content and the main loop blocks waiting for their messages in the channel.

     :::go
 	package main